Kyle Williams (defensive tackle): 2007

 Williams entered training camp slated as a starting defensive tackle, but saw minor competition from John McCargo and Tim Anderson.
 Head coach Dick Jauron named Williams and Larry Tripplett the starting defensive tackles to start the 2007 regular season.
 On October 28, 2007, Williams recorded four combined tackles and made his first career sack on quarterback Chad Pennington during a 13–3 victory at the New York Jets in Week 8.
 In Week 13, he collected a season-high six combined tackles and was credited with half a sack during a 17–16 win at the Washington Redskins.
 The following week, Williams recorded a season-high five solo tackles, an assisted tackle, and was credited with half a sack in the Bills' 38–17 victory against the Miami Dolphins in Week 14.
 Williams started all 16 games and recorded 41 combined tackles (28 solo) and two sacks.

 2008

 On July 3, 2008, the Buffalo Bills signed Williams to a three-year, $14.5 million contract extension that includes $5.70 million guaranteed and a signing bonus of $1.79 million.

-Head coach Dick Jauron retained Williams the starting defensive tackle entering the 2008 regular season, alongside Marcus Stroud and defensive ends Aaron Schobel and Chris Kelsay.
+Head coach Dick Jauron retained Williams as the starting defensive tackle entering the 2008 regular season, alongside Marcus Stroud and defensive ends Aaron Schobel and Chris Kelsay.
 In Week 2, he made five combined tackles and sacked quarterback David Garrard, to mark the third sack of his career, during a 20–16 win at the Jacksonville Jaguars.
 On December 28, 2008, Williams recorded a season-high six solo tackles and sacked quarterback Matt Cassel in the Bills' 13–0 loss to the New England Patriots in Week 17.
 He finished the season with 55 combined tackles (37 solo) and two sacks in 16 games and 16 starts.